-We recommend setting MAXSOCKETS and MAXFILEPROC to at least 5000 for low-throughput, 10000 for medium-throughput, and 35000 for high-throughput WebSphere transaction environments.
+You should set MAXSOCKETS and MAXFILEPROC to at least 5000 for low-throughput, 10000 for medium-throughput, and 35000 for high-throughput WebSphere transaction environments.
 Setting high values for these parameters should not cause excessive use of resources unless the sockets or files are actually allocated.